-The telescope and its instruments are operated by INAF - Astronomical Observatory of Padua that is part of the Istituto Nazionale di Astrofisica (INAF).
-The 182 cm telescope is located at Cima Ekar (Asiago) and is the largest astronomical telescope in Italy.
-It is dedicated to Nicolas Copernicus and has been in operation since 1973.
-It is used for optical imaging and low to medium resolution spectroscopy using two main instruments: AFOSC and an Echelle spectrograph.
+The Copernico 1.82m telescope and its instruments are operated by INAF Astronomical Observatory of Padova, atop of Mount Ekar (Asiago).
+It is the largest optical telescope in Italy.
+Dedicated to Nicolas Copernicus, it has been in operation since 1973 for optical imaging, low to medium-high resolution spectroscopy, polarimetry using two main instruments: AFOSC (Asiago Faint Objects Spectrograph and Camera) and Echelle spectrograph.

 Longitude: 11° 34' 08.397" E - Latitude: 45° 50' 54.894" N - Altitude: 1376.2m